dan-the-dev/tic-tac-toe-laravel/NOTES.md

    - I created GameRepository to contain all the logic about working with the Game persistance, in our case it's DB persistance layer
    - Usually, I would follow Object Calisthenics rules and avoid sharing primitives variables, for example ID shouldn't be an int but a Data Class - here I decided to favor simplicity and stick with the int
    - I used Parallel change here: I first created GameRepository and its Database implementation to encapsulate the DB writing logic (see git log for evidence) and then I replaced it in the service - this way the refactoring never broke the existing code
+   - As visible in GIT logs, after introducing the repository, I can also easily test in the service that if something break up with the repo, we throw a custom exception - I like custom exception because they are easily readable